FAQ’s

 Endings are inevitable, and can be just as transformative as the rest of the work.
 I ask that you let me know as soon as possible when you decide to end so that we can explore how best to facilitate that, making sure you have proper space to reflect on your therapeutic journey and perhaps set some intentions for your future path.

-I may suggest an ending for various reasons; for example where it feels we have reached a natural threshold of our work together, or where I feel I am unable to work within my competency, and may offer signpost to other practitioners or organisations that could be a better fit for you.
+I may suggest an ending or a break in the work for various reasons; for example: where we have reached a natural limit, or where I am no longer working within my competency.
+As part of my ethical code, I would give you plenty of notice of this and work towards a supportive ending that may include signposting you to other practitioners and/or organisations that could be a better fit.

 It is very common for many of us to have had difficult endings in the past, so it can be restorative to experience an ending that is respectful of your choices and boundaries, and allows for intentional closure.